-Nationally founded: November 9, 1874 at Colby College, Waterville, Maine
+Nationally founded: November 9, 1874 at Colby College, Waterville, Maine lecruitment and lembership Intake

 The fraternity and sorority community at ASU has over 90 years of rich tradition on campus.
 Joining a fraternity or sorority can be an exciting opportunity to meet new people, make new friends and increase engagement on campus.